Lall-091/sql-docs/docs/relational-databases/maintenance-plans/maintenance-plan-design-tab.md

 ### Edit task properties

 After a maintenance task is placed on the design surface, its properties can be edited as needed.
-For example, the specific database to back up in a Back Up Database task is specified after the task is added the plan.
+For example, the specific database to back up in a Back Up Database task is specified after the task is added to the plan.
 Tasks on the design surface that aren't properly configured contain a red icon with a white x.

 ## Extra features available from the shortcut menu